 Director, Sustainability and Engineering

 In this role, John directs the activities of the Sustainability and Engineering unit.
-Sustainability and Engineering is responsible for setting policy on resource and infrastructure management plans, operational sustainability planning and reporting, creating incentives for sustainable behaviours among staff, faculty and students, green building programs and providing engineering services for land use planning and permitting processes.
+Sustainability and Engineering is responsible for developing policy on resource and infrastructure management plans, operational sustainability planning and reporting, creating sustainability engagement programs that empowers staff, faculty and students to make decisions that are aligned with the sustainability principles outlined in our 20-year Sustainability Strategy.
+John also oversees the development of green building policy and programs and engineering services for land use planning and permitting processes.
 John is responsible for advising the UBC Okanagan campus efforts in sustainability and infrastructure management planning and ensuring alignment between the University Sustainability Initiative and Campus Sustainability.

 John brings over 20 years of experience working for local municipal government, international agencies and non-profit consulting working to advance sustainability policies and implementation strategies.
 While working in the Middle East, John led efforts in the design and implementation of an innovative green building and sustainability program which was awarded the “Best Regional Sustainability Initiative” by the World Green Building Council.
 John is also a sessional instructor at Harvard’s Graduate School of Design teaching on the subject of Sustainable Master Planning.
 He holds a B.A. from the University of British Columbia as well as graduate studies at UBC’s School of Community and Regional Planning.